lah7/Ambiant-MATE-Colours/README.md

 ![Screenshot of Colour Selection in Ubuntu MATE Welcome](.github/readme/welcome.png)

 This adds the older [lah7/ubuntu-mate-colours PPA](https://launchpad.net/~lah7/+archive/ubuntu/ubuntu-mate-colours/),
 which is now discontinued.
-This feature is no longer used in 22.04 as Yaru-MATE has superceded this theme, and includes colour variants out of the box.
+This feature is no longer accessible in 22.04 as Yaru-MATE now includes colour variants out of the box, and superceded this theme.

 ### Snap Compatibility